pmhahn/pmhahn.github.io/_posts/2026-04-07-gitlab-linter.md

 Therefore check the commands you run:
 - `git format-patch` and `git show` require the associated `tree`s and `blob`s to be present and will trigger delayed fetches.
 - `git log --no-patch` does not and works on `commit`s alone.

-There are two subcases:

-### Only check all commit messages

-If you only need the commit messages (and not the files itself), you can use [`git clone --filter`](https://git-scm.com/docs/git-rev-list#Documentation/git-rev-list.txt---filterfilter-spec) to limit which type of objects you want to clone initially: commits, trees, blobs.
-Missing objects are lazy-fetches, which can result in a dramatic performance issue when your initial clone filters too much!

 ```yaml
 run linter: